 If you are unsure, think about the reasons behind your hesitation.
 Careful consideration will help you decide which job offer you should decline and which one you should accept.
 Here are a few questions you can use to evaluate if a job offer is worth turning down:

 - Will I regret not taking this job offer further down the line?

 - Will this job help me reach my long-term career goals?

 Once you have considered these questions, you should have a better idea about whether you should turn down an offer.
-If you are still struggling, make a list of all the features in a job that you care about, then rank them in order of importance.
+If you are still struggling to make a decision, then you should make a list of all the features in a job that you care about, then rank them in order of importance.
 If the job does not meet your top requirements, you should consider whether it is the right one for you.

 Steps on How to Turn Down a Job Offer